Chicago, Humor, John Hughes, Menopause

 As we walked through the mansion’s many halls, I told my husband, “I feel like we’re passing Blaine, Steff, and Benny with every turn.”

-Like when Andie drives through the neighborhood in Pretty in Pink and casually remarks that the people who live in these mansions probably don’t appreciate the homes they live in.
+Like when Andie drives through the neighborhood in Pretty in Pink and casually remarks that the people who live in these mansions probably don’t appreciate their homes.

-I wondered, as I looked around each room, if he thought it was half as nice as I did.
+I wondered if Hughes thought the home was half as nice as I did.

 John Hughes lake forest home

-We stood in front of his former house for about five minutes, staring at it, before looking at each other and deciding it was time to catch the shuttle back to our car.
+We stood in front of his former house for about five minutes, staring, before deciding it was time to catch the shuttle back

-We didn’t say much on the shuttle and just took it all in.
+We didn’t say much on the shuttle and just absorbed it all.

-We ate lunch at Smashburger, sitting outside and eating burgers and fries when my husband gave me a gift.
+We ate lunch at Smashburger, sitting outside, when my husband gave me a gift: he sent me these photos.

 older John Hughes